Schinzel/web-blocks/doc/user_doc/2_routes.md

 # Routes

 There are 3 types of routes:
-- API route - a standalone endpoint that returns JSON
+- API route - a standalone route that returns JSON
 - Page route - an HTML-page which returns HTML
-- Page API route - an endpoint that belongs to an HTML-page and returns JSON
+- Page API route - an route that belongs to an HTML-page and returns JSON

 ## API route